quintel/documentation/docs/api/merit.md

 participants contain the following data:

 * `key` - the identifier of the participant.
 * `type` - which merit class the participant should be.
+You can find the different participant and flex classes [in the gem](https://github.com/quintel/merit/tree/master/lib/merit).
 * `curve` - the key of the curve that the participant uses, to be found in the `curves` object.
 Is null if the participant has no curve.
 A curve is usually a load profile, except for interconnectors, where the curve is the price curve.

 For dispatchables the following data is included: